Skip to main content

 Access Control Entry

 See Access Control List.
 An Access Control Entry (ACE) is an individual line or condition in an ACL.
-For example a condition of an ACE may be to block port 5568 which is the port used by sACN lighting level packets.
+For example, an ACE condition may block port 5568, which is used by sACN lighting-level packets.
 That would be one line/condition in the ACL and is considered an ACE.

 clipboard_e91a950780ff2ad27f1d0ea1bb5d54eda.png